-Much debate has taken place since Sunday over Article 370 with Bhartiya Janata Party wanting its abrogation from the Indian Constitution.
-BJP reasoned that the special provision given to the state has not helped the people of Jammu and Kashmir in any way and there should be a debate on how much harm or good the article has done for the people of the state.
+Much debate has taken place over Article 370 after Bhartiya Janata Party leader Jitendra Singh commented on the issue and raked controversy since Tuesday.
+The party wanted its abrogation from the Indian Constitution.
+BJP had reasoned that the special provision given to the state has not helped the people of Jammu and Kashmir in any way and there should be a debate on how much harm or good the article has done for the people of the state.

 However, many people are not aware about the concept behind Article 370 and why these special provisions were given to Jammu & Kashmir.

 The provision of Article 370 was made in the Indian Constitution after India attained Independence on August 15, 1947.